 Working with attorneys or under permission granted by statutes, paralegals fill a vital role in the legal community.
 The American Bar Association has recognized the position of paralegal as an important factor in helping the legal profession meet the increasing demand for legal services.
 Taught by a faculty of experienced attorneys, the program covers the American system of law, court systems and procedures, and legal research and writing, and introduces the major branches of law.

 Keep up with trending legal topics

 Anyone employed by a law firm, working toward a legal profession, or possessing legal experience and wishing to increase their knowledge in the legal field can enhance their career through advanced education in various areas of the law.
 By studying targeted topics, students can gain the specialized knowledge that will increase their scope of practice and competencies, and make them more effective in working with attorneys who may focus on particular legal fields and specialties.
-Designed to accommodate busy professionals, these short-term courses consist of 12 hours of classroom instruction.
+These short-term courses are designed to accommodate busy professionals.

 Get brought up to speed on electronic filing in one day